BaiGanio/baiganio.github.io/README.md

 - Use build artifacts from the `dist/` directory.
 - Configuration for `gh-pages` could be done via `build-deploy.yml` file.
-- Use GitHub Actions for `CI/CD` pipeline.
+- Use GitHub Actions for `CI/CD` pipeline.w

 ## Running unit tests